c42f/tinyformat/README.rst

                 weekday, month, day, hour, min);

-(The types here are intentionally odd to emphasize the type safety of the interface.)
+(The types here are intentionally odd to emphasize the type safety of the interface.
+As shown, it is possible to print a ``std::string`` using the ``"%s"`` conversion.)
 The same thing could be achieved using either of the two convenience functions.
 One returns a ``std::string``::

     std::string date = tfm::format("%s, %s %d, %.2d:%.2d\n",